Boniface Mwangi: Fabricating Allegations & Witness Coaching

 In October 2016, Mwangi linked president William Ruto to the assassination of a murdered Jubilee government critic Jacob Juma and that Ruto also wanted him dead as well.
 In the same month Ruto sued Mwangi for defamation.
 In December 2016, Mwangi was accused of fabricating allegations against Ruto including coaching a witness to lie about allegations about Juma's murder, in court and to the Kenyan media.
 In the same month it was reported by Daily Nation that a person from Ruto's office delivered a letter to Mwangi to help him with his defamation case.
 That person later recanted his statements and claimed Mwangi coached him to fabricate stories about his claims on Juma's murder yet Mwangi had nothing provable about any of his claims but had just concocted non-existent and non-provable allegations about the murder.

 Legal issues

 Arrest over city hall demonstrations

-On July 1, 2015 he was filming a protest by boda boda operators against alleged harassment by the Nairobi city council officers popularly know as kanjo.
+On July 1, 2015, he was filming a protest by boda boda operators against alleged harassment by the Nairobi City Council officers popularly known as Kanjo.
 Mwangi was arrested by Administration police guarding city hall and taken to central police station for questioning.
 He was released on a KSh 50,000 police bond and appeared in court on July 13, 2015, where he was charged with obstruction.